marcelagalvisres/clustcat/README.md

 # clustcat: On clustering categories of categorical variables in GLM

-This package creates an alternative representation of the categorical variables in a dataset by clustering them using a logistic regression guided by out-of-sample accuracy as in https://www.sciencedirect.com/science/article/abs/pii/S0957417421006771
+This package creates an alternative representation of the categorical variables in a dataset by clustering them using a logistic regression guided by out-of-sample accuracy.
+The full paper is available in: https://www.sciencedirect.com/science/article/abs/pii/S0957417421006771

-The paper proposes a method to cluster categorical features in Generalized Linear Models.
+\begin{itemize}
-The proposed approach uses a numerical method guided by the learning performance.
+\item The proposed approach uses a numerical method guided by the learning performance.
-The underlying structure of the categories and their relationship is identified using proximity graphs.
+\item The underlying structure of the categories and their relationship is identified using proximity graphs.
-Complexity is reduced and accuracy results are competitive against benchmark one-hot encoding of categorical features.
+\item Complexity is reduced and accuracy results are competitive against benchmark one-hot encoding of categorical features.
+\end{itemize}

 # To install this package, run the following command in R (assuming you have installed devtools).
 ```Rcode